 #1: Access to Different Companies and Quotes

-One of the main benefits of working with an insurance broker is that they can access many different insurance companies to get quotes for you.
+One of the main benefits of working with an insurance broker is that they can access many insurance companies to get quotes for you.
 This will allow you more options, and you can shop for the best insurance coverage that fits your needs.
 This is much quicker and easier than contacting several insurance companies directly.

 #2: Working For You, Not The Insurance Company